Vector Quantized Latent Concepts: A Scalable Alternative to Clustering-Based Concept Discovery: Experiment Setup

+\paragraph{Representation extraction} We use NeuroX toolkit~\citep{dalvi-etal-2023-neurox} to extract last-layer token activations, following prior work showing that the last layer tends to contain the most task-aligned representations~\citep{ansuini2019intrinsic, roeder2021linear, yu-etal-2024-latent}.
+The task decision representation is the classification token (e.g. \texttt{[CLS]}) for encoder-based models and the final token representation for decoder-only models.
+Appendix~\ref{app:dataset} provides data processing details.

-\paragraph{Baselines} \begin{itemize}[leftmargin=*,parsep=1pt,topsep=-2pt, itemsep=2pt] \item \textbf{\gls{lacoat}} \cite{yu-etal-2024-latent}: uses agglomerative hierarchical clustering to discover latent concepts and trains a classifier to map tokens to concepts.
-Latent concept vectors are computed by averaging token representations within a cluster.
-This baseline tests whether \gls{vqlc} achieves comparable concept quality with better scalability. \item \textbf{K-Means}: applies K-Means clustering directly to token representations to obtain concepts, and assigns tokens to the nearest concept vector using cosine similarity at inference.
-This baseline assesses whether \gls{vqlc} improves the interpretability of K-Means. \end{itemize} Given that both \gls{vqlc} and K-Means are sensitive to initialization seeds, we conduct the experiments using three different random seeds and report their best performance.
+\paragraph{Baselines} To test whether \gls{vqlc} can preserve concept quality while improving scalability, we compare it with two clustering-based baselines: \begin{itemize}[leftmargin=*,parsep=1pt,topsep=-2pt, itemsep=2pt] \item \textbf{\gls{lacoat}} \citep{yu-etal-2024-latent} uses agglomerative hierarchical clustering to discover latent concepts and trains a classifier to map tokens to concepts.
+Latent concept vectors are computed by averaging token representations within each cluster. \item \textbf{K-Means} applies K-Means clustering directly to token representations and assigns tokens to the nearest concept vector using cosine similarity at inference time.
+This baseline tests whether \gls{vqlc} can improve concept quality over scalable centroid-based methods. \end{itemize} Because both \gls{vqlc} and K-Means are sensitive to initialization, we run experiments with three seeds $\{0, 42, 999\}$.
+We also include \glspl{sae} as a complementary comparison to contrast different forms of explanations.
+Full \gls{vqlc} hyperparameter settings are provided in Appendix~\ref{app:hyperparameters}.